alexkreidler/semanticweb/packages/loqu/README.md

 _How do we deal with some JSON-LD and a link to a data node IRI that needs to be included in the object_

+### Builtin/Generic Web Components

+JSON-LD frames provide a great way to format data that we know a little about ahead of time.
+However, when we're trying to render a fully generic Linked Data browser that has no inherent knowledge of the data, we need another option.

+This is implemented in the `GenericNode.tsx` file.
+What we want is:

+-   compact the input data so that every field is an absolute IRI
+-   use `rdf-dereference` to dereference the rdf:type field.
+At least for schema.org, this pulls in both the data about the class itself, but also data on its properties, which we are about to render.
+If we had to dereference every field in a separate request, we could parallelize it but it would still be pretty slow
+-   then we iterate over the object and get the fields/properties that have only single values or array values.
+We then render those in their object order on the page.
+To render more detail about the property itself, we try to render the `rdfs:label`.
+On hover, we render `rdfs:comment` If none are available, we have a function try to determine the field name (this could be a case for non-compacted input).
+How to get access to the property triples: either JSON-LD or direct triple store access

 ## Advanced Data Processsing

 In general, most of the processes described below use the same internal model (e.g. recursive).
 We provide a consistent API, similar to the middleware next() function, which indicates the completion of processing on one node and allows lower nodes to process.